persinammon4/palette-prompt-component/README.md

 ### Future Direction

-Also have the onClick function be passed in as an optional prop to the Palette component.
+- Also have the onClick function be passed in as an optional prop to the Palette component.
+- Change font from Roboto to Courier.
+- Implement shuffleColors and the logic to create multiple rows of colors.